-Neighbourhood Planning gives communities power to develop a shared vision for their neighbourhood and shape the development and growth of their local area.
-They are able to choose where they want new homes, shops and offices to be built, have their say on what the new buildings should look like and what infrastructure should be provided, and grant planning permission for the new buildings they want to see go ahead.
+Neighbourhood Planning gives communities power to develop a vision for their neighbourhood and shape the development and growth of their local area.
+They are able to influence where new homes may be built, have their say on what the new buildings should look like and what infrastructure could be provided.

-Neighbourhood Planning provides a powerful set of tools for local people to ensure they get the right types of development of their community.
+Neighbourhood Planning provides a powerful set of tools for local people to have a say in the development of their community.

 Our Vision Statement